RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

-- Use this to convince the employer that you have learned appropriate transferable skills even if you haven’t experienced them in the workplace.
+- Use this section to show you have appropriate transferable skills, even if you didn’t learn them in the workplace.

-- Describe what you have studied that demonstrates your proficiency in skills required for the internship.
+- Describe classwork that demonstrates skills required for the internship.

 - Include class projects that bolster your value to the employer.